bingjie6/tswd-portfolio/critique-by-design.md

 | [home page](https://bingjie6.github.io/tswd-portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Assignment 3 & 4: Critique by Design with Tableau

+For this Critique by Design assignment, I'm going to come up with a critique and a data visualization using information and data that was available either online or from the class.
+The steps will be:

+Step one: select a visualization to redesign from MakeoverMonday (https://makeovermonday.co.uk/Links to an external site.).
+Or, redesign a visualization of your choice.

+Step two: critique the visualization

+Step three: wireframe a solution

+Step four: test the solution

+Step five: build your solution

 ## Step one: the visualization
 <a href="https://www.statista.com/chart/32549/average-effective-labor-market-exit-age-of-selected-countries/" title="Infographic: The Varying State of Retirement Ages | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/32549.jpeg" alt="Infographic: The Varying State of Retirement Ages | Statista" width="100%" height="auto" style="width: 100%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/>
 </a> Data Source <a href="https://www.statista.com/chart/32549/average-effective-labor-market-exit-age-of-selected-countries/">OECD</a>